 The Strategy of Scientific and Technological Development of the Republic of Serbia for the period from 2016 to 2020 - "Research for Innovation" was adopted on March 3, 2016 and the holder of the Strategy is the Ministry of Education, Science and Technological Development.
 The general goal of the Strategy is to improve the efficiency and effectiveness of scientific and research system.
-In addition to the overall objective, the Strategy focuses on six specific objectives: (1) Promoting the excellence and relevance of scientific research in the Republic of Serbia; (2) Strengthening the link between science, economy and society to foster innovation; (3) Establishing an effective science and innovation management system in the Republic of Serbia; (5) Improving international cooperation in the field of science and innovation; (6) Increasing investments in R&D through public financing and encouraging business sector investment in R&D. A new Science and Education Strategy is currently being prepared and it will also be in the scope of the MoESTD and it will merge science and education into one strategic document.
+In addition to the overall objective, the Strategy focuses on six specific objectives:

+1 Promoting the excellence and relevance of scientific research in the Republic of Serbia 2 Strengthening the link between science, economy and society to foster innovation 3 Establishing an effective science and innovation management system in the Republic of Serbia 4 Ensuring the excellence and availability of human resources for science and industry and social activities 5 Improving international cooperation in the field of science and innovation 6 Increasing investments in R&D through public financing and encouraging business sector investment in R&D

+A new Science and Education Strategy is currently being prepared and it will also be in the scope of the MoESTD and it will merge science and education into one strategic document.
 The future document will, naturally, use all relevant findings obtained from the 4S process.